Linnova98/propertyPortfolio/README.md

 - Open Git Bash
 - Change to the directory where you want to clone the repostiotory
 - Type "git clone" and paste the url EXAMPLE:git clone https://github.com/USERNAME/YOUR-REPOSITORY
-- Pres Enter to create your local clone
+- Press Enter to create your local clone

 ### Step 2 - Create virtual environment